Okay, so I can see how this is going to fall out now.

 Are you sure this is the right bite that she's speaking about terrorism in this bite?

-You sure that's the right bite.
+You sure that's the right bite?

 It is.

-It's the right I thought she was going holy small.
+I thought she was going holy smoke.

 Hillary Clinton came.

-She at a campaign rally was going to address the terrorism.
+She, at a campaign rally, was going to address the terrorism.

 You start this from the beginning again.